satchel inv line hider line hider line hider line hider line hider line hider line hider

 The datacube, for instance.

-Why would the black-furred soldier engineer a devious puzzle for it when he could just huck it into the chasm?
+Why would the dark-furred soldier engineer a devious puzzle for it when he could just huck it into the chasm?

 I think that's exactly what he did.
 Then he electrified the water and cut the bridge, and the labyrinth gave us rope and a candle puzzle.